 - SSH Access and a list of useful SSH Commands

-- Site cloning for staging and moving sites between servers
+- Site cloning, staging functionalities, and moving sites between servers.

 - phpMyAdmin is not installed but can be installed with a single click